dmorgan81/rebble-docker/README.md

 1. You'll need to install with logs if you want the emulator to keep running, i.e. `rebble install --emulator basalt --logs`
 2. The other emulator commands don't quite work because you need an emulator running but multiple instances of the container can't talk to an emulator running in one.

-To workaround these limitations you can always change the image's entrypoint and work within the image as though you were working with just pebble-tool
+To workaround these limitations you can use the repl contained in the image.

-    docker run -it --rm \
-        --entrypoint /bin/bash \
-        -v $(pwd):/work \
-        -v /tmp/.X11-unix:/tmp/.X11-unix \
-        -e DISPLAY=$DISPLAY \
-        dmorgan81/rebble:latest
+### rebble shell

+The image contains a repl based on [shrepl](https://github.com/imomaliev/bash-repl/blob/master/bin/shrepl) and [rlwrap](https://github.com/hanslub42/rlwrap).
+The repl wraps the pebble-tool command. `rebble.sh shell` will run the shell.
+Ctrl-C will stop it and return to the host.

+The main advantage of rebble shell is that you can install to an emulator and then run other emulator commands.
+This also means the edit-build-install loop is possible using this image.